ilyasergey/YSC2229/_sources/midterm.rst.txt

 * Any discoveries, anecdotes, and gotchas, elaborating on your experience with this project.

-You individual report should not be very long; please, try to make it succinct and to the point.
-2-3 pages should be enough.
+You individual report should not be very long; please, try to make it succinct and to the point; 3-4 pages should be enough.
+The reports will be graded based on their clarity, demonstration of your understanding of the project design, and how fun they are to read (the report should not simply paraphrase the code).